William Weinstone: Personal and death

 Weinstone married Gertrude Haessler, sister of Carl Haessler, who headed the Federated Press.

 Will Weinstone died on October 26, 1985.

 Legacy

-Weinstone's papers reside with the Manuscript Division of the Library of Congress in Washington, DC.
+Weinstone's papers reside with the Manuscript Division of the Library of Congress in Washington.

 Weinstone was immortalized in film as one of the "witnesses" in Warren Beatty's film, Reds, sharing his personal recollections of radical journalist John Reed and Reed's wife, Louise Bryant.